Getting on the first page of Google is every blogger's dream.

 Cast your eye down the first column (‘Page’) and look for a pattern in the pages that rank highest.

 Is there a sub-topic that your most popular blog posts have in common?

-Let’s say your blog is about ‘fitness’ and you notice that your most popular blog posts are all to do with ‘fasting’.
+Let’s say your blog is about ‘fitness’.
+Maybe you notice that your most popular blog posts are all to do with ‘fasting’?

 That’s where your topical authority is!